Police Record Translation to English for U.S. Immigration

 Police record contains information on criminal history of a person.

-Form and content of police records change from one country to another and even different forms are used in one single country.
+Form and content of police records change from one country to another and even different forms are used in the same country.

 Who needs police clearance report?

-Lenders, divisions of motor vehicles, U.S. Citizenship and Immigration Services (USCIS, formerly Immigration and Naturalization Service – INS), some landlords, and employers require criminal records.
+U.S. Citizenship and Immigration Services (USCIS, formerly Immigration and Naturalization Service – INS), lenders, divisions of motor vehicles (DMVs), some landlords, and employers require criminal records.
 If you are immigrating, applying for driver’s license or loan, green card, or American citizenship, then you may be asked to submit a copy of your police record with its certified English translation.